-- help to raise awareness of SEND issues at governing board meetings; - monitor the quality and effectiveness of SEND and disability provision within the school and update the governing board on this; - work with the Headteacher and Inclusion Manager to determine the strategic development of the SEND Policy and provision in the school.
+- help to raise awareness of SEND issues at governing board meetings; - to ensure the board is informed on SEND issues. - monitor the impact of SEND provision and whether it is being carried out within the provisions of SEND policy, plan and SDP for the school - work with the Headteacher and Inclusion Manager to support the strategic development of the SEND Policy and provision in the school.
+The plan will be proposed by the Headteacher and approved by the Governing Board in line with the school strategic development plan.